-Such items (with the omission of item 1 and a rewording of item 2) will typically produce a data matrix similar to that in table 2.9.1.1.
+Such items (with a rewording of items 1 and 2) typically will produce a data matrix similar to that in table 2.9.1.1.
+That is, if someone endorses item 5, they will also endorse items 1-4.
 The scaling is redundant in that for perfect data the total number of items endorsed always matches the highest item endorsed.
 With the exception of a few examples such as social distance or sexual experience, it is difficult to find examples of sets of more than a few items that meet the scaling requirements for a Guttman scale.